TheRedDaemon/SHCGraphicResourceWebViewer/README.md

 # SHCGraphicResourceWebViewer
-Experimentation with displaying the graphic formats of Stronghold Crusader on a web page using Vue and Zig
+Experimentation with displaying the graphic formats of Stronghold Crusader on a web page using Vue, Zig, Vite and the Zigar.